Leaders in Minimally Invasive Procedures in NY and NJ.

 Sometimes we encounter patients at Q Spine Institute whose symptoms are so severe that their activity is limited.
 You should consult with your doctor if your symptoms are not relieved with conservative treatments like medication or physical therapy.

 In an endoscopic discectomy, a small incision is made near the damaged area.
 A tube is then inserted and used to introduce an endoscope and minimally invasive instruments to remove the affected disc.
-Dr. Q is able to see where your pinched nerve is, and remove the damaged disc.
+Our physicians are able to see where your pinched nerve is and remove the damaged disc.

 It is important to note that there is risk associated with all types of surgery, no matter how minimally invasive.